7.2 Treatment Choice and Plan Effectiveness

 - If progress matches the goal, continue and monitor.

-Because the WCC credential is a specialty certification, the exam expects skilled wound reasoning above basic licensure.
-It still expects practice within the candidate's professional license, state board rules, and employer guidelines.
+Because WCC is a specialty certification, the exam expects skilled wound reasoning above basic licensure — while still keeping every action inside the candidate's license, state board rules, and employer guidelines.

 A sacral pressure injury is larger after one week, but the dressing is intact and not leaking.
 The patient spends most of the day supine.
 What is the most likely reevaluation priority?